 If this is not on your radar yet, join us in the buzzing city of Birmingham for the UK Cognitive Linguistics conference to participate in this exciting interdisciplinary feast of language and cognition research!

-Senior Lecturer specializing in data-science-driven linguistics at the University of Birmingham.
+UKRI Future Leaders Fellow and Senior Lecturer specializing in data-science-driven linguistics at the University of Birmingham.

-General Editor at Language & Cognition.
+Editor-in-chief at Language & Cognition.

 Mercator Fellow at the University of Cologne, Prominence in Language Research Centre.